github/sonic-pi-challenge/README.md

 ## Submit and Share!

-Once you have your sumbission please submit a pull request adding your riff/melody to the `snippets` directory named `username_01`, where _username_ is your GitHub username and _01_ is just a unique identifier in case you have multiple submissions.
+Once you have your submission please submit a pull request adding your riff/melody to the `snippets` directory named `username_01`, where _username_ is your GitHub username and _01_ is just a unique identifier in case you have multiple submissions.

 **Please note:** All submissions are under the [CC0-1.0 license](LICENSE.md).
 This should be your own work or work that you have the right to contribute.